-Parks Capital Improvement Fund - This fund is to account for acquisition or construction of capital assets.
+Parks Capital Improvement Fund - This fund is to account for acquisition or construction of capital assets specific for parks.

 Capital Projects Fund - This fund is used to account for construction and progress capital outlay or long-term repair contract expenditures.